akleroy/cpropstoo/README.txt

 * cprops_check_header : verify that a cube is appropriate for
   analysis: units are K, km/s, and has beam info in header.

-* prep_cube : attempt to place a cube in correct units
+* prep_cube : attempt to place a cube in correct units.
+This can be hit-or-miss but will save you some annoying work if it fires off correctly.

 --- Cube Analysis ---